csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

+= 3.1.3 =
+Adds compatibility with language packs by using the correct text domain.
+Changes tested up to version number to 6.4.2.

 = 3.1.2 =
 Fixes an error during activation when Gravity Forms is not active.
 Changes tested up to version number to 6.3.1.